 - Accessible Seals

-- Available with Ni-resist Trim for Propane, Butane, Ammonia, & 350˚F Water
+- Available with Stainless Steel Trim for Propane, Butane, Ammonia, & 350˚F Water

 The effect of a number of impellers pumping in series in a single pump case is well established.
 The capacity of the pump remains essentially unchanged.
 The differential pressure developed by the pump is multiplied approximately by the number of impellers.
 The economics of pump manufacture have lead to the use of regenerative turbine pumps for heads above the point of peak efficiency thus increasing required power input and driver size and subjecting the pump to internal losses due to high pressure differential per stage.
 The Roth multistage design incorporates the possibility of module staging so that operation is at the point of peak efficiency, thus reducing power input, driver size and increasing pump life.